exploratory-io/book/import/google-analytics.md

 | gaid::-105| Performed Site Search  |

 #### Dynamic Segments
-If you want to perform more complex filter than predefined segments, you can dynamically define segment and pass that to Segment parameter.
+If you want to perform more complex filter than predefined segments, you can dynamically define segment and pass that to the Segments parameter.

-##### conditions
+##### Conditions
 For example, if you want to filter the data to "Session coming from Tokyo with Safari browser", you can define following segment.

 `sessions::condition::ga:region==Tokyo;ga:browser==Safari`